SAHFEERULWASIHF/Amazon-Price-Tracker-Fully-Automated-with-Email-Alerts/README.md

-# Amazon MacBook Price Tracker – Fully Automated & Email Alerts
+# Amazon Price Tracker – Fully Automated & Email Alerts

 Keep track of MacBook prices on **Amazon India** effortlessly!
 This project automatically logs daily price changes to a CSV file in this GitHub repository and sends an email alert when the price drops below your specified threshold.
 Fully automated using **GitHub Actions**, so it works even when your computer is off.